mariammWael/LMS/README.md

 # LMS
 Library Management System

-A modular C++ backend with a modern web-based frontend.
+A modular C++ backend paired with a modern web-based frontend.

 Overview

-The Library Management System (LMS) is a complete digital platform that manages:
+The Library Management System (LMS) is a complete digital platform for managing books, laptops, study rooms, members, librarians, borrowing operations, user activity, and administrative tasks.

-Books

-Laptops

-Study rooms

-Users

-Borrowing & returning operations

-Activity history

-Admin overview

-The backend is implemented entirely in C++, and exposes a structured REST API.
+The backend is fully implemented in C++ and exposes a REST API.
-The frontend is built using HTML, CSS, and JavaScript, providing a clean and intuitive interface.
+The frontend is built using HTML, CSS, and JavaScript, providing a clean and responsive user interface.

 Architecture

-The system follows a two-tier architecture consisting of:
+The system is built using a two-tier architecture consisting of a frontend client and a backend server.

 Frontend (Client Layer)

-The user interface is built using:
+The frontend is responsible for all user interactions and rendering.
+It is implemented using:

-HTML for structure
+HTML for page structure

 CSS for styling and layout

-JavaScript for interaction and dynamic rendering
+JavaScript for dynamic behavior and API communication

-The frontend is responsible for:
+Key responsibilities include:

-Displaying books, laptops, rooms, and user activity
+Displaying books, laptops, rooms, wishlist, and user activity

-Handling user interactions
+Handling user actions such as searching, borrowing, returning, and reserving

-Collecting inputs (search queries, borrow actions, reservations, login details)
+Managing authentication and user sessions

-Communicating with the backend through REST API calls
+Sending requests to the backend using the Fetch API

-All logic in the browser is handled in script.js, which interacts with the backend using the fetch() API.
+Rendering received JSON data into UI components

+All client-side logic resides in script.js.

 Backend (Application Layer)

-The backend is implemented entirely in C++, with a modular design that includes components such as:
+The backend is implemented entirely in C++ using a modular class-based design.

-Book management
+It includes components that handle:

+Books and book details

-Laptop management
+Laptops and device management

+Study room schedules

+Members and librarians

-Member operations
+Borrowing and returning operations

-Borrowing/returning logic

-Room scheduling

-Authentication
+Authentication and user preferences

-Inventory and admin views
+Inventory and administrative operations

-These components expose their functionality through a dedicated REST API server (server.cpp).
-The frontend does not access the internal C++ logic directly — instead, it communicates with HTTP endpoints that return structured JSON responses.
+A dedicated REST API layer (server.cpp) exposes this functionality to the frontend.
+Requests from the frontend are received via HTTP, processed using the backend logic, and returned as structured JSON responses.

 Communication Between Frontend and Backend

-The two layers communicate using:
+The frontend and backend communicate through:

-HTTP requests (GET, POST)
+HTTP GET and POST requests

-JSON payloads for sending and receiving data

-For example:
+JSON-formatted request bodies and responses

+Examples:

-When the user searches for a book, the frontend sends a GET request to /api/search.
+Searching for books triggers a GET request to /api/search?query=...

-When borrowing a book, the frontend sends a POST request to /api/borrow/{id}.
+Borrowing a book sends a POST request to /api/borrow/{id}

-When reserving a study room, it sends a JSON payload to /api/rooms/book.
+Reserving a study room sends a POST request with a JSON payload to /api/rooms/book

-The backend processes the request, interacts with the internal C++ models, and returns the appropriate JSON response, which the frontend uses to update the UI.
+The backend processes these requests using the underlying C++ modules and returns JSON data, which the frontend uses to update the interface.

-Frontend

-Located in /LibraryFrontend

-Contains all UI components:

-index.html

-style.css

-script.js

-Communicates with backend over REST (fetch() calls)

-Backend

-Entirely C++

-Implements all library logic:

-Book management

-Laptop management

-Room reservations

-Authentication

-Borrow/return operations

-Exposes endpoints through a REST server (server.cpp)

-REST Layer

-All backend functionality is accessible through:

-/api/books
-/api/laptops
-/api/rooms
-/api/activity
-/api/login
-/api/signup
-...

 Project Structure
 root/
-│── server.cpp          # REST API implementation
+│── server.cpp
 │── server.h
 │── main.cpp
 │── CMakeLists.txt